Dean of the Library

-Prior to the completion of Starr Library in 1900 the college did not have a dedicated library.
+Prior to the completion of Starr Library in 1900, the college did not have a dedicated library.
 Painter Hall, the oldest extant building on campus, housed a small collection of volumes before the completion of Old Chapel.
-After the Civil War, both Painter Hall and Old Chapel housed volumes.
-Under President Brainerd Starr Library was completed and with it came over a century of renovation and expansion.
+After the Civil War, Painter Hall and Old Chapel housed volumes.
+Under President Brainerd, Starr Library was completed and with it came over a century of renovation and expansion.

 In the summer of 2004, the new Main Library was opened.
-This 143,000 square foot library replaced Starr Library and houses much of college's collection.
+This 143,000 square-foot library replaced Starr Library, and houses much of the college's collection.
 Armstrong Library, located in Bicenntennial Hall, also contains over 100,000 volumes and 81,000 maps.
-In 2010, the Main Library was renamed the Davis Family Library after Jim Davis '66 and his family.
-The family had donated over $70 million by that time and are some of the college's biggest supporters.
+In 2010, the Main Library was renamed the Davis Family Library after Jim Davis '66, and his family donated over $70 million.
+By that time they became some of the college's biggest supporters.

 56 Linear Feet (92 document boxes, 26 half document boxes, 1 flat document box, 12 bound volumes, 2 boxed bound volumes)

 0.25 Linear Feet (Photo Files: 1 half document box)

 Audiovisual media archives may exist for this resource.
 Check our media archives inventory (go/specialmedia).